WalletScrutiny/WalletScrutinyCom/_android/loadng.com.loadng.md

 ## Verdict

 Although the wording on the app's homepage documentation makes it appear that there is a wallet on the app, the bitcoins that are sent to the generated QR codes or addresses are actually converted to Naira and sent to the users' bank accounts.
-Initially, we thought this app to be custodial, however upon closer scrutiny, we now believe it that it **can't send or receive bitcoins** just like normal bitcoin wallets.
+Initially, we thought this app to be custodial, however upon closer scrutiny, we conclude that it **does not function as a wallet.**